Vi19Z/VI19Z/docs/reference/api_endpoints/tool_endpoints.md

 # Tool Endpoints

-This document provides a reference for all Tool API endpoints in Julep.
+This document provides a reference for all Tool API endpoints in VI19Z.

 ## List Tools for an Agent